TeamRegio/EpiRegioDB/docs/UseCases.rst

   * hindlimb muscle
   * h1-hesc

-From Blueprint we included the following cell types:
+From Blueprint we got the following cell types:

 .. hlist::
   :columns: 2